 Imperial College School of Medicine Students' Union

-The ICSMSU represents undergraduate students in the Faculty of Medicine, including Biomedical Sciences students.
-It was founded from the merger of the students' unions of the Charring Cross & Westminster, Royal Postgraduate, and St Mary's Hospital Medical Schools between 1988 and 1997 as they each became part of Imperial College London.
+The ICSMSU represents undergraduate students in the Faculty of Medicine, including Medicine, BSc Medical Biosciences, and intercalated BSc students.
+It was founded from the merger of the students' unions of the Charing Cross & Westminster, Royal Postgraduate, and St Mary's Hospital Medical Schools between 1988 and 1997 as they each became part of Imperial College London.

-The ICSMSU's mascot is the Phoenix, holding a blue fleur-de-lis in its right foot (for St Mary's) and a red cross in its right foot (for Charring Cross).
+The ICSMSU's mascot is the Phoenix, holding a blue fleur-de-lis in its right foot (for St Mary's) and a red cross in its left foot (for Charing Cross).
 The Phoenix is represented at ICSMSU events by the Phoenix Suit, worn by the braver ICSM students at inter-Constituent Union sports fixtures.

 Royal College of Science Union